isomerpages/moe-sls/_student-user-guide/Assess/(A3,12) EDictionary (Enhanced).md

 variant: markdown
 ---
 <h1 id="e-dictionary">(A3,12) E-Dictionary (Enhanced)</h1><hr>
-<p>E-Dictionary is only available for Chinese Language, Chinese Language with English translation, Tamil Language and Tamil Language with English translation.
-This feature has to be enabled by your teacher.</p>
+<p>E-Dictionary is only available for Chinese Language, Chinese Language with English translation, Tamil Language and Tamil Language with English translation.</p>
 <hr>
 <ol>
 <li>If E-Dictionary has been enabled by your teacher, highlighting a text will display the <strong>E-Dictionary</strong> icon.</li>